 In the resource section of the Melissa Institute's website (www.melissainstitute.org), you can find relevant articles on the SNAP Bystander Intervention program by Dr. Leena Augimeri, links to a YouTube video of the use of the SNAP program, and related articles by Dr. Ervin Staub on ways to "Prevent police misconduct using Bystander intervention", Dr. Ron Slaby on "Ways to foster active bystandership at home and in the community" and by Dr. Debra Pepler on the use of bystander interventions to prevent bullying in schools.

-We welcome your reactions to this Anger Management and Bystander Intervention Course.
+We welcome your reactions to this Know your Anger and Be an Active Bystander Course.